gardener-attic/kubify/README.md

 etcd content.
 All manual changes to your deployment of the standard components will be lost, because all standard components (not only the control plane) will be updated to the version configured in the terraform project.

+#### Migrating to new Versions of the Kubify Project

+Every new version of this project comes with a migration script [`migration.mig`](migrate.mig)  that is used by the command `migrate`.
+It is used to adapt terraform state files generated by former versions of this project before they can be used with the actual version.
+With this mechanism it is possible to change the structure of the terraform project for new versions without loosing cluster projects based on older versions.
+Nevertheless there might still be changes that cannot be migrated.
+The migration script then prompts an information about the latest commit, that can be used with the actual state version.

+For this purpose the state structure used by this project is versioned (in `modules/instance/version.tf`).
+Running the project generates a file `structure_version` containing the actual version.
+Additionally the version is also contained in the `state.auto.tfvars` file.

+The migration
+of the actual state file to the lastest structure version is done version by version until the actual version is reached.

+The utility command `apply`, `plan` and `tf` implicitly do the state migration if required.
+If terraform is called manually the migration steps have be explicitly done by using the `migrate` utility command.
+It can always be called, because it checks if an action is required before touching the state file.

+The migration command provides some utility functions used by the migration script.
+After defining those functions it just calls the migration script as regular shell script.
+The utility functions are based on the state manipulation sub commands of the `terraform` command.